 - Quantify the relative abundance of different immune cells

-The Human Organ Transplant panel has been created through a collaboration between NanoString and the Banff Foundation for Allograft Pathology, a global consortium of six leading transplant institutes, including the University of Alberta, Erasmus Medical Center Rotterdam, Imperial College London, Massachusetts General Hospital, University of Oxford and the Paris Transplant Group.
-Descartes University contributed to the design of the panel.
+The Human Organ Transplant panel was created through a collaboration between NanoString and the Banff Foundation for Allograft Pathology, a global consortium of researchers from multiple prestigious institutes, including the University of Alberta, Erasmus Medical Center Rotterdam, Imperial College London, Massachusetts General Hospital, University of Oxford and the Paris Transplant Group.
 The consortium aims to improve organ transplant outcomes through advanced molecular characterization of the in-situ response in the allograft and to make available a transformational new approach for research that can be used to accelerate the identification of new biomarkers of rejection, uncover the mechanisms behind tissue damage, and monitor toxicities brought on by immunosuppressive drugs and infections.

 - Read the press release on the Introduction of the Human Organ Transplant Panel